uswitch/hermod/README.md

 ## Add resources for hermod to track

-1. Add a namespace for hermod to monitor:
+1. Annotate or create a namespace for hermod to monitor:
 ```
 apiVersion: v1
 kind: Namespace
 metadata:
   name: hermod-test-ns
   annotations:
-    hermod.uswitch.com/slack: <slack-channel-to-receive-notifications>
+    hermod.uswitch.com/slack: <slack-channel-to-receive-notifications> # The presence of this annotation enables hermod for the namespace
 ```
-2. Add a new deployment to track in that namespace:
+2. Add a new deployment in that namespace for hermod to monitor:
 ```
 apiVersion: apps/v1
 kind: Deployment